Branson Scenic Railway is a daytime Excursion Train, March through November.

 Branson Scenic Railway is an evening Dinner Train on Saturdays, April through October.

 Branson Scenic Railway is "The Polar Express", after dark, November and December.

 RESERVATIONS/TICKETS: Make ticket reservations online at bransontrain.com

-America's romance with the vintage passenger train lives on through excursions on the Branson Scenic Railway© aboard a collection of unique passenger cars that travel through the foothills of the Ozark Mountains.
-This one hour 45 minute trip takes passengers through tunnels, over trestles, and through the southwest Missouri or northwest Arkansas wilderness that is still home to much wildlife and to the ruins of long-ago communities now named only on railroad maps.
+EXCURSION TRAIN: America's romance with the vintage passenger train lives on through excursions on the Branson Scenic Railway aboard a collection of unique passenger cars that travel through the foothills of the Ozark Mountains.
+This one hour 45-minute trip takes passengers through tunnels, over trestles, and through the southwest Missouri or northwest Arkansas wilderness that is still home to much wildlife and to the ruins of long-ago communities now named only on railroad maps.

-The historic 1905 depot in downtown Branson, just one block west of Lake Taneycomo (formerly the White River), is the headquarters for the Branson Scenic Railway©.
-The depot houses the administrative offices, the reservation and ticket office, and a gift shop that carries many train items.
+LOCATION: The historic 1905 depot in downtown Branson, just one block west of Lake Taneycomo (formerly the White River) at the intersection of Main Street and Branson Landing Boulevard, is the headquarters for the Branson Scenic Railway.
+The depot houses the administrative offices, the reservation and ticket office, and a train theme gift shop.

 TRAIN OPERATION: Traveling on a working commercial railroad line, the train's direction of travel (depending on freight traffic and/or track work) is determined by the Missouri and Northern Arkansas Railroad just prior to departure.
 At that time, the train will go either north or south.
 (All excursions depart from the old depot.)